ThePhD/sol2/docs/source/api/as_table.rst

 Note that any caveats with Lua tables apply the moment it is serialized, and the data cannot be gotten out back out in C++ as a C++ type without explicitly using the ``as_table_t`` marker for your get and conversion operations using Sol.

+If you need this functionality with a member variable, use a :doc:`property on a getter function<property>` that returns the result of ``sol::as_table``.

 This marker does NOT apply to :doc:`usertypes<usertype>`.